dfgordon/vscode-language-merlin6502/README.md

 ## Operand Completions

 If you want to be offered completions for available addressing modes or certain pseudo-op arguments, press space after accepting the completion in the instruction column.
 Select the operand you want, and tab your way through the resulting snippet in the usual VS Code fashion.
-You can use `merlin6502: Resize columns` periodically to move completed operands to the tab stop.
+You can use `Format Document` periodically to move completed operands to the tab stop, if `Format On Type` is not activated.

 If you do *not* want to be troubled by operand completions, press tab instead of space, after accepting the instruction.